 Your core contains multiple muscles, and understanding what they are and how they work is important in obtaining a stronger, better-looking midsection.
 Here’s a breakdown of the major core muscles.

 The rectus abdominis is often the core muscle most people refer to when they say “abs.”
-It visibly runs vertically up the front of the torso and is responsible for spinal flexion (sit-ups and leg raises, etc.).
+It visibly runs vertically up the front of the torso and is responsible for spinal flexion.
 This muscle group is often the most targeted when people train their core, and can be very resilient to fatigue in more advanced lifters and athletes.

 Obliques (Internal and External)

 The obliques run diagonally (in both directions) along the torso’s sides and are responsible for rotational force output and resisting rotational stress on the spine.
-Movements like throwing, chopping, running, and even less dynamic movements (squats) all require the obliques to stabilize the pelvis and spine.
+Movements like throwing, chopping, running, and even most conventional squats all require the obliques to stabilize the pelvis and spine.

 The transverse abdominis is a deeper muscle group that helps to stabilize the core and spinal structures.
 These muscles can be targeted by planks, holds, and other total-body movements that require overall control and stability of the torso (loaded carries, total-body strength lifts, etc.).
 Developing a strong transverse abdominis can help increase your overall core strength and functionality in most movements.

-Your spinal erectors are located in your lower back and balance out the other core muscles to create symmetry and muscle balance throughout the core.
+Your spinal erectors are located on your lower back and balance out the other core muscles to create symmetry and muscle balance throughout the core.

 Why Train the Core

-While we believe everyone should have a strong core, the reasons for having one vary based on the population and type of athlete.
+While everyone should have a strong core, the reasons for having one vary based on the population and type of athlete.
 As discussed throughout this guide, a strong core makes you more stable, allows you to brace harder for safer lifts, and is aesthetically pleasing.
-The reasons that one person trains their core may be different from another person.
-Below, we breakdown the benefits of core training in diverse populations.

 Increased muscular endurance and core strength can translate into improved aesthetics (only if your diet is on point), enhanced performance in some sports, and athletics that require core strength (swimming, CrossFit, running, gymnastics, etc.), and improved stability.